kamidev/sharing-cities-demo/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+### Simple functional tests using Nightwatch ´npm run e2e"

+By default, this runs all [Nightwatch tests](https://nightwatchjs.org/) in folder "tests".
+NOTE!
+To test React apps on localhost, you must first start them in a separate terminal.

+Nightwatch performs functional tests using actual browsers.
+Right now, it is setup for Chrome.
+This kind of tests is useful for at least two different things:

+- Very simple sanity checks of the React UI
+- checking that calls to external sites work as expected

+Currently, only two very rudimentary sample tests are implemented.

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br>